 Decatur received a grant from the Federal Emergency Management Agency (FEMA) to install a siren in each quadrant of the City.
 The four sirens are located at Glennwood Elementary, Oakhurst Elementary, Winnona Park Elementary and the Westchester Elementary.
 The City also has access to the siren at Agnes Scott College for use during tornado events.

-Two more sirens will be added to the system in Spring 2018.
-One will be located at the Police Department and the other on the United Methodist Children's Home property.
+Two more sirens were added to the system in Spring 2018.
+One is located at the Police Department and the other on the Children's Home property at 500 S. Columbia Drive.

 Monthly System Testing